HOME > COOKIES

 - Sift the chestnut flour and combine with millet and almond flours, baking soda and salt in medium bowl.

 - Place butter and demerara sugar in one bowl and beat with electric hand mixer for about 2-3 minutes or until creamy.
 Add egg and Amaretto liqueur and continue to beat for a few minutes on a high speed.

 - Gradually add flours, mixing with hand mixer until just incorporated.
 The dough is sticky and soft.

 - Scoop a full teaspoon-sized balls of dough and roll them into 2-cm balls then place them on prepared baking tray.
 Leave some space between balls as they will spread during the baking.
 Using you thumb, gently press an indentation in the centre of each ball.

-- Bake in the preheated oven for about 10 - 12 minutes.
+- Bake in the preheated oven for about 10-12 minutes.
 The cookies will still look soft.
 Remove from the oven.
-The indents will lost some shape as the cookies will puff up, so gently press again your thumb into the warm cookies.
-Allow cookies to cool on the baking tray for 5 - 6 minutes, then transfer to a wire rack to cool completely.
+The indents will loose some shape as the cookies will puff up, so gently press again your thumb into the warm cookies.
+Allow cookies to cool on the baking sheet for 5-6 minutes, then transfer to a wire rack to cool completely.

 - FOR THE CHOCOLATE GANACHE, place chopped chocolate into a heat-proof bowl.
 Heat the whipping cream on a low heat until it start to simmer.
 Pour over chocolate and let it sit for about 2-3 minutes.
 Slowly stir the chocolate until completely melted.
 Cool for at least 10 minutes before filling the cookies.

 - Fill 1 teaspoon of chocolate ganache to each indentation, going back to add more to those that don't have as much as chocolate as others.
 Ganache will thicken inside the cookies and set on the tops after a few hours, but will still be creamy when you bite into the cookies.